 The postal functions of stamps have remained basically unchanged since the One Penny Black came into existence in the UK in 1840.
 The demand of the market for a practical receipt for a uniform, pre-paid postal transaction is still with us.

-But already from the outset, the stamp has been on the defensive visà-vis challenges in the market-place, by the emergence of newer technological solutions and alternative methods of communication
+But already from the outset, the stamp has been on the defensive vis-à-vis challenges in the market-place, by the emergence of - and the competition from - other and newer technological solutions and alternative options of communication.
 The telegraph had already been invented when the stamps entered the arena, soon to be supplemented by the telephone.
 The use of stamps would eventually face competition from cancelling machines, later on from the telex, and a number of years thence, from the fax.

-By the end of the 20th century, the e-mail and SMSing had universally become everyday means of communication, subsequently to be extended by Facebook and Twitter.
+By the end of the 20th century the Internet, e-mail and sms-texting had universally become everyday means of communication, subsequently to be extended to the so-called "social media" like Facebook and Twitter.
 So where has this left our traditional and much-beloved stamps?

 The electronic means of communications have not made the postage stamp completely superfluous, redundant or obsolete.

-One would, however, be very hard pressed to discern any increased postal demand which would necessitate or justify the ever more frequent new stamp issues.
+One would, however, be very hard pressed to discern any increased postal need/requirement/demand which would necessitate or justify the ever more frequent new stamp issues.